anilzen/MathQuantum/content/fellowship/fellowship.md

 design:
   columns: '1'
 ---
-MathQuantum undegrad, grad, and postdoc fellowships are the core
+MathQuantum undegrad, grad, and postdoc fellowships are a core element of our Research Training Group.
+All fellows participate in mentored research that tackles quantum information science problems using advanced mathematical tools.
+Learn below about each type of fellowship.